 Václav Havel: The Garden Party.
 A stage reading by students from the Department of Dramatic Theatre at DAMU More

 Debate with Respekt

-Discussion involving editors from the weekly Respekt and their guests.
+Discussion featuring editors from the weekly Respekt and their guess.
 For more details and the names of guests visit www.vaclavhavel.cz prior to the event.

 Book Presentation: Paramisa – Fairytales and Tales of Romany Storytellers from the Former Czechoslovakia